 About

-About the Workshop About the Host Authority
+About the Conference About the Host Authority

 The Personal Data Protection Service of Georgia is an independent state authority.
 Its activities are: